-1800.1 The transfer rule addresses athletic eligibility only as it relates to transfer between schools.
-Rules related to age, semesters, academic requirements and other CHSAA by-laws may result in an eligible transfer being declared ineligible.
+- 1800.1 A student who establishes his/her high school eligibility at a member school and subsequently transfers, will be ineligible for varsity competition for 365 days from the date of their transfer, in the sports they participated in during the last 365 days. - 1800.2 The transfer rule addresses athletic eligibility only as it relates to transfer between schools.
+Rules related to age, semesters, academic requirements and other CHSAA Bylaws may result in an eligible transfer being declared ineligible.